-The CD Easy-Flues are suitable for use in the flue length ranges shown in the tables below.
+1. The CD Easy-Flues are suitable for use in the flue length ranges shown in the tables below.

 Note: Where the length is less than the minimum or more than the maximum, refer to Section 4.7.

-Determine the overall length (L) of flue required, (see Fig. 17) as follows: Rear flue L = wall thickness (B) + 60 mm (105 mm if the wall jig is used) Side flue L = wall thickness (B) + distance between boiler and wall (C) + 145 mm
+2. Determine the overall length (L) of flue required, (see Fig. 17) as follows:-

+Rear flue L = wall thickness (B) + 60 mm (105 mm if the wall jig is used)Side flue L = wall thickness (B) + distance between boiler and wall (C) + 145 mm

-Adjust the telescopic section of the flue to the distance 'L', ensuring that the two labels marked 'TOP' are aligned, then seal and secure the joint between the ducts with the sealing tape supplied.
-Note: Always ensure that the two sections overlap by at least 25 mm when extending to the maximum length.
+3. Adjust the telescopic section of the flue to the distance 'L', ensuring that the two labels marked 'TOP' are aligned, then seal and secure the joint between the ducts with the sealing tape supplied.

-Note: Always ensure that the two sections overlap by at least 25 mm when extending to the maximum length.
+Note: Always ensure that there is a minimum overlap of 25 mm when fully extending the telescopic section.

 4. Pass the flue assembly through the wall (from inside or outside).

-Note: Internal fitting - If there is no access to make good the outside wall, locate the flue sealing collar onto the outer duct of the flue immediately before the terminal grille onto the location provided.
+Note: Internal fitting - If there is no access to make good the outside wall, locate the outside (black) flue sealing collar onto the outer duct of the flue immediately before the terminal grille onto the location provided.
 Push the flue assembly through the 130 mm flue hole, so that the collar completely passes through the wall.
 Then pull the flue assembly back into the correct position.
 Visually check that the collar is sealing the outside wall and that it is not restricting any of the openings of the flue terminal.